mirage/irmin.org/data/tutorial/backend.md

 ## The readonly store

-The process for writing a backend for Irmin requires implementing a few functors -- the accomplish this, we can start off by writing a helper module that provides a generic implementation that can be re-used by the content-addressable store and the atomic-write store:
+The process for writing a backend for Irmin requires implementing a few functors -- to accomplish this, we can start off by writing a helper module that provides a generic implementation that can be re-used by the content-addressable store and the atomic-write store:

 - `t`: the store type
 - `key`: the key type